Vitamix 750 vs 780 Professional – What You Need to Know

 This motor, complimented by the tamper and the way the blades and jar are designed, is more than powerful enough to meet all of your blending needs.

-One of the major selling points of the Vitamix is that it has the capability to create so many things...
+One of the major selling points of Vitamix is that it can create so many things…

 • Hot soups